 15. The function returns a list of numbers separated by a new line (chr(10)).

 This function will be executed inside the following subroutine.

 2. numberOfValues is the number of generated values.

 3. Cells.Clear clears worksheet before generating new numbers (be careful to use it inside a new worksheet)

 4. The number of values to generate.

-5. The number of values that is inserted both into the range and into the GenRealRand function.
-For example, if numberOfValues is 10, then the function will generate 10 values and insert them into range (A1:A10).
+5. The number of values that are inserted both into the range and into the GenRealRand function.
+For example, if numberOfValues is 10, then the function will generate 10 values and insert them into the range (A1:A10).